XM9G/thonny-2/README.md

 ## how to install?
 ensure that python is installed.

-[Click here to download python](https://www.python.org/downloads/) simply click this button as shown in the image:
+[Click here to download python](https://www.python.org/downloads/)

+then simply click this button as shown in the image:

 ![image](https://github.com/XM9G/thonny-2/assets/83699020/07d1046b-ac91-4c8b-b5ec-eeae7b33fe3a)